The Fundamentals of the Private Benefit Rule

 The private benefit rule is a doctrine that derives from the definition of charitable, scientific, religious, educational, and other 501(c)(3) exempt purposes, as set forth in the Treasury Regulations.
 These regulations state that “[a]n organization is not organized or operated exclusively for one or more [501(c)(3)] purposes … unless it serves a public rather than a private interest” (emphasis added).
 See Treas.
 Reg. § 1.501(c)(3)-1(d)(1).

-In summary, the “private benefit rule” provides that that the assets and activities of a 501(c)(3) organization must not be used benefit the interests of a private persons except to the extent such benefit is incidental to the organization’s 501(c)(3) purpose.
+In summary, the “private benefit rule” provides that that the assets and activities of a 501(c)(3) organization must not be used to the benefit the interests of a private persons except to the extent such benefit is incidental to the organization’s 501(c)(3) purpose.
 The term incidental is meant in both a qualitative and quantitative sense.

 Private benefit is quantitatively incidental if such private benefit is “insubstantial” relative to the benefit the activity confers upon the general public.